-People who have access to your complete record are the Registered Manager, the Managing Director, the Deputy Manager, the Office Manager and Administrator, and the Registered Nurses from time to time employed by the Company
+People who have access to your complete record are the Registered Manager, the Managing Directors, the Group Operations Manager, the Deputy Manager, the Office Manager and Administrator, and the Registered Nurses from time to time employed by the Company

 The data is required to be held to fulfil our legal obligation for safety and protection of both you as the resident and the Company carrying out its obligations under the Health and Social Care Act 2014.
 If required, the Care Quality Commission and/or West Sussex Adult Services can legally request data about you in their roles as regulators of our service.

 A limited amount of data is passed to third parties for the purposes of processing of the financial information and for the processing of the Annual Company accounts to our accountants.
 This will be only that relevant to invoicing and other financial processing.

 Details held within your personal record may be shared with other health care organisations and professionals who have a legitimate interest in the data, but not shared with any other third party without your expressed consent, or that of your representative.